skip to Main Content

 Notwithstanding the debtor-friendly provisions of Subchapter V, several creditor protections – including the requirement that creditors receive at least as much as they would on liquidation (the “Best Interest Test”) and the ability of secured creditors to try to capture any post-confirmation increase in the value of their collateral through section 1111(b) of the Bankruptcy Code – remain and may help level the playing field.

 The Small Business Reorganization Act of 2019, which created Subchapter V of chapter 11 of the Bankruptcy Code, became effective on February 19, 2020 (11 U.S.C. §§ 1181-1195 “Subchapter V”).
-Subchapter V was intended to mitigate perceived challenges faced by small business debtors, with no more than $2,725,625 in debt, in traditional chapter 11 cases.
+Subchapter V was intended to mitigate perceived challenges faced by small businesses debtors, with no more than $2,725,625 in debt, in traditional chapter 11 cases.
 In response to the COVID-19 crisis, the CARES Act expands Subchapter V eligibility for a period of one year (or longer if extended by Congress) by increasing the cap to $7,500,000 in aggregate secured and unsecured non-contingent and liquidated debt.
 Widespread distress and decreased asset values along with the subchapter’s debtor-friendly rules likely will make Subchapter V an even more attractive option for larger than originally-contemplated businesses who seek to benefit from its short timeline (debtors must file plans of reorganization within 90 days), its reduced administrative expense (there is no disclosure statement to prepare and pay for, no creditors’ committee to fund, and no administrative fees to be paid to the United States Trustee), and its elimination of the “absolute priority” rule (owners can retain their equity in a Subchapter V small business over the objection of a class of unsecured creditors, without paying those creditors in full).

-Eligibility for Subchapter V
+Eligibility for Subchapter V for Small Businesses

 To be eligible for Subchapter V, a debtor must meet the definition of a “small business debtor” and elect to be a Subchapter V debtor.
 With its CARES Act amendment, Bankruptcy Code section 101(51D) defines a small business debtor as a business: